 Conflict is often about the underlying stories that are not heard or understood by the other person in the conflict

-Whether the conflict involves family members, staff within organization, or entire communities, mediation is more cost effective and can make difficult situations much better than using a formal grievance process or the mainstream legal system.
-Mediation encourages every individual to be heard, relationships to be strengthened, and communities to grow.
-At M. Thorpe & Associates Inc., our dispute resolution practices focus on the ability to transform the seeming failures of the past into renewed efforts to move forward.
+Whether the conflict involves family members, staff within an organization, or entire communities, mediation is more cost effective and can make difficult situations much better than using a formal grievance process or the mainstream legal system.
+Transformative mediation encourages every individual to be heard, relationships to be strengthened, and communities to grow.
+At M. Thorpe & Associates, our dispute resolution practices focus on the ability to transform the seeming failures of the past into renewed efforts to move forward.
 We help our clients to see “the big picture,” and deal with their challenges in order to move toward mutually satisfactory outcomes.

 We have mediated hundreds of situations throughout Canada and the United States for federal and provincial institutions, Aboriginal communities, Human Rights Commission, Schools as well as Child and Family Services.
 Cases have involved working towards resolution with victims and offenders, unions and management, human rights complainants, federal and provincial courts, teachers and students, family and Aboriginal community members; each case posing specific, and in some ways, unique challenges.

 Our practice combines general negotiation concepts with a “transformational” approach, encouraging participants to examine past histories of painful, self-destructive behavior and low self-esteem.
 This perspective is frequently instrumental in helping parties understand the roots of their conflict.
 Consequently, these mediation techniques have proven to be very successful in reaching long-lasting results.
 The parties in dispute are often incapable of voicing their perspectives without recourse to violence or self-destructive behavior.
 As mediators, our role includes assisting parties to find a “vocabulary” for peaceful, workable resolutions.